MISSILE SYSTEM

 • Computes time delay using internal logic and algorithm to issue detonation pulse for maximum impact

-INVAR Missile
+Amplifier for INVAR Missile

 • Integral component of the KONKURS-M system, designed to engage both stationary and moving armoured targets (Tanks)